Megidd/jewelry-personalization/ring-text/specs_floating.md

-Is the following probelm and solution clear?
+Is the following problem and solution clear?
 If anything is needed, please let me know to provide.
 Thanks.

 # Problem